vibhav950/zerotunnel/docs/specifications/KAPPA.md

 **Authored by Vibhav Tiwari**

 > [!CAUTION]
->  This protocol and all its derivatives are still under development and are not recommended for use in a production environment or for securing sensitive data.
+>  This protocol and all its derivatives are still under development and not recommended for use in a production environment or for securing sensitive data.
 Additionally, please be aware that the protocol and this document are subject to change.
 >
 >  If you have any relevant concerns or feedback for the developers, please [contact us via email]().